nftchance/plug-types/README.md

 - ✅ Generate the `Solidity` using the same library used to manage signatures.
 - 🚀 and several more small helper utilities.

-Historically when developing a protocol, the first step is to build the base consumers and mechanisms with strict focus.
+Historically when developing an onchain EVM protocol, the first step is to build the base consumers and mechanisms with strict focus.
 When working with modern intent protocols though, you must approach it from a different angle: `types first`.

 ## Getting Started